timothypratley/power-turtle/resources/public/conj2017-slides.md

 Not sure what I am doing, Love Mum

 * This is the error message you get when you typo a function call
-  - we can reach a larger audience if we can find a way to improve this
+  - if we can find a way to improve this, we can reach a larger audience
   - good error messages are helpful to everybody, not just beginners

 ---